 was not reading.

 I had deemed reading unessential in my whirlwind life, so how could I expect my child to see it as anything other than a distraction from instantly gratifying sources of entertainment.
-How could I expect our kids to see reading as valuable when I prioritized so many things ahead of it myself?
+How could I expect our kids to see reading as valuable while I prioritized so many things ahead of it myself?

 So I began to read again.